 AAJA will award up to $2,000 to a currently enrolled college student or graduating high school senior who is pursuing journalism as a career.

-2. Applicants must demonstrate journalistic excellence, a strong interest in pursing journalism as a career, and a commitment to community involvement.
+- Applicants must demonstrate journalistic excellence, a strong interest in pursuing journalism as a career, and a commitment to community involvement.

-3. Applicants must be a graduating high school senior, undergraduate, or graduate student enrolled full time with at least 12 credit units each semester for the fall of 2014 and spring of 2015.
-Applicants must be currently taking or planning to take journalism courses and/or pursing journalism as a career.
+- Applicants must be a graduating high school senior, undergraduate, or graduate student enrolled full-time with at least 12 credit units each semester for the fall of 2017 and spring of 2018.
+Applicants must be currently taking or planning to take journalism courses and/or pursuing journalism as a career.

 Candidates will be selected on the basis of academic achievement, demonstrated journalistic ability, financial need, commitment to the field of journalism and/or sensitivity to Asian American/Pacific Islander issues.
 AAJA student membership is encouraged for all applicants and required for the selected scholarship recipients.
 For membership, please apply online at www.aaja.org.